clir/clearnlp-guidelines/clearnlp_tutorial/add_component_to_clearnlp.md

 1. Create a package (Name of your component) under ... .clearnlp.component.mode

 2. Create a component state java file (ie. SeqState extends AbstractLRState/AbstractState)
-> State files has an OracelType(Ground truth input) and a LabelType(the way to produce label)

 	1. Overwite all abstract methods according the functionality of your component
 	2. You can pass in a dictionary to the constructor if needed
+	3. ***clearOravle: For clearing predefined information to avoid confusing data during feature extraction

+> State files has an OracelType(Ground truth input) and a LabelType(the way to produce label)

+> Extend AbstractLRState if you are doing equence classification from left to right (i.e. POSTagging/NameEntityRecognition) else extend AbstractState

+... in progress